-- LCR should be at 150% to 200%
+- LCR should be at 150% to 250%

 - > NSFR should be at 105% to 110%

-- > ADR should be at 60%-65%
+- > ADR should be at 60%-70%

 - MTF at 30% to 45%

-- > Wholesale Borrowing Limit should be up to 100% of bank's eligible capital
+- ➤ Wholesale Borrowing Limit should be up to 100% of bank's eligible capital

-- > Commitment Limit should be up to BDT.
+- ➤ Commitment Limit should be up to BDT.
 6,740.00 crore

-- > MCO should not exceed 19%
+- ➤ MCO should not exceed 18.50%

 - Prior intimation for withdrawal of deposit

-- > Maturity profile of securities, term deposit and advance
+- Maturity profile of assets and liabilities

 - > Preparing monthly projected cash flows

-- (d) Policies and processes for mitigating liquidity risk: - To develop an extensive liquidity risk management, Agrani Bank Limited has a useful framework for managing liquidity risk under unexpected or unusual situations which could lead to market disruption named the contingency funding plan.
-Contingency funding plan helps to ensure that bank prudently and efficiently manage routine and extraordinary fluctuations in liquidity. - Maturity bucket/profile of cash inflow and outflow with net deficit or surplus (GAP) is an effective tool to determine the cash position of the bank. - Structural Liquidity Profile (SLP) is another tool for mitigating liquidity risk which is prepared on monthly basis as per the guidelines of Bangladesh Bank.
+(d) Policies and processes for mitigating liquidity risk:

+- > To develop an extensive liquidity risk management, Agrani Bank Limited has a useful framework for managing liquidity risk under unexpected or unusual situations which could lead to market disruption named the contingency funding plan.
+Contingency funding plan helps to ensure that bank prudently and efficiently manage routine and extraordinary fluctuations in liquidity. - Maturity bucket/profile of cash inflow and outflow with net deficit or surplus (GAP) is an effective tool to determine the cash position of the bank. - > Structural Liquidity Profile (SLP) is another tool for mitigating liquidity risk which is prepared on monthly basis as per the guidelines of Bangladesh Bank. - Projected foreign currency inflow and outflow is useful tool for managing foreign currency liquidity risk of the bank.